PS2 emulator for Android is closed after death threats to the developer – Tecnoblog

 One of the most popular is RetroArch, an application that manages to combine several cores in one place to run a huge number of old consoles (and some newer ones).
 It requires a bit of setup, but manages to run most systems from previous generations with little difficulty.

 Of course, there are many rules and laws against using emulators.
 This is, of course, a topic for a long discussion.
-However, it is undeniable that the use of this type of program like Duckstation on PS1 and Dolphin on Wii and GameCube offers cheap alternatives for gamers.
+However, it is undeniable that the use of this type of program such as Duckstation for PS1 and Dolphin for Wii and GameCube offers cheap alternatives for gamers.
 Especially for those who are not interested in playing on the original consoles.

 The AetherSX2 was a very competent option for those who wanted to check out PS2 games on mobile phones.
 In addition to it there is DamonPS2, but it is not a very interesting alternative.
 Its ratings are very low in the Play Store and the app has already received accusations of source code theft by other developers.